 Regarding furnishing, options range from unfurnished (sem mobília) to fully furnished (mobilado).
 Furnished rentals are typically available for short-term stays.
 Although renting directly from the owner is an option, many expats find it easier to work with an English-speaking real estate agent to help with the process.

-Rental prices in Portugal can vary significantly based on the location, with major cities experiencing higher rates.
+Rental prices in Portugal can vary significantly based on the location, whether in a bustling city like Lisbon or a quieter rural area, with major cities experiencing higher rates.
 For example, in Lisbon and Porto, house rents have increased by over 40% in the past five years, according to INE data.

 The average rental price in Portugal is €15 per square meter, marking a 30% rise compared to July 2022.
 Lisbon, in particular, has the highest rental price, exceeding €18 per square meter.